Step 1: The Learning Framework

 Portfolio-based coursework

-Independent and group learning resources
+Independent and group resources

 Step 2: Learning Hubs